Equivalence group

-Vulva Precursor Cell Equivalence Group
+Vulva precursor cell equivalence group

 Introduction

 A classic example of an equivalence group is the vulva precursor cells (VPCs) of nematodes.
 In Caenorhabditis elegans self-fertilized eggs exit the body through the vulva.
 This organ develops from a subset of cell of an equivalence group consisting of six VPCs, P3.p-P8.p, which lie ventrally along the anterior-posterior axis.
-In this example a single overlying somatic cells, the anchor cell, induces nearby VPCs to take on vulva fates 1° (P6.p) and 2° (P5.p and P7.p).
+In this example a single overlying somatic cell, the anchor cell, induces nearby VPCs to take on vulva fates 1° (P6.p) and 2° (P5.p and P7.p).
 VPCs that are not induced form the 3° lineage (P3.p, P4.p and P8.p), which make epidermal cells that fuse to a large syncytial epidermis (see image).

 The six VPCs form an equivalence group because all of the six cells are competent to take on any of the available fates (1°, 2°, and 3°) dependent on their proximity to the anchor cell.
 Ablation experiments indicate that all VPCs are able to adopt vulva fates.
 For example, if the P6.p cell that normally becomes 1° is ablated then the VPC closest to the anchor cell, either P5.p or P7.p, assumes the 1° fate.
 Furthermore, if all VPCs are destroyed except the most anterior P3.p cell then the anchor cell designates this cell the 1° fate.
 However, if the anchor cell is killed, in the absence of an inductive signal, then all of the VPCs assume the default 3° lineage.

-Molecular Mechanism
+Molecular mechanism

 The anchor cell directly induces the vulva fates by secreting the epidermal growth factor (EGF)-like ligand LIN-3.
 The P6.p cell receives the LIN-3 signal via the receptor tyrosine kinase LET-23 (P5.p and P7.p also receive LIN-3 but to a lesser extent).
 Activation of LET-23 in P6.p results in the activation of LIN-12 (Notch) in P5.p and P7.p.
 Experimental evidence shows that LIN-12 is necessary and sufficient for the formation of the 2° fate.
 Through lateral inhibition LIN-12 prevents the P5.p and P7.p cells from adopting the 1° lineage.
-Thus, in this example both inductive EGF signaling and lateral Notch activation patterns the VPC equivalence group.
+Thus, in this example both inductive EGF signaling and lateral Notch activation pattern the VPC equivalence group.